allenai/olmo-cookbook/src/cookbook/recipes/olmo3-evals/README.md

 *Notes*
+* I hate this design, but currently in order to use a named group when pulling dashboard results, you need to use it with a `*`, like `--tasks *mmlu:rc`, which then matches to `ALL_NAMED_GROUPS` in `constants.py`.
+If you don't include the `*`, it'll pass the exact string `mmlu:rc` and fail to match things.
 * I don't know why `basic_skills` pull dashboard requires removing `:rc::olmes` but launching eval requires adding it or it'll only launch the Arithmetic subportion.
 Something weird.

 ## FAQs